-Annie Ramos, a Honduran immigrant who came to the U.S. as a toddler, was released from federal custody on Tuesday after being detained by Immigration and Customs Enforcement (ICE) agents at Fort Polk military base in Louisiana days after her marriage to U.S. Army Staff Sergeant Matthew Blank.
+Annie Ramos, a Honduran immigrant who came to the U.S. as a toddler and married U.S. Army Staff Sergeant Matthew Blank in March, was released from federal immigration detention on Tuesday after being held for nearly a week at Fort Polk military base in Louisiana.

 Key Takeaways

-Ramos, 22, had been detained on April 2 while attempting to enroll in military spouse benefits with her husband who is preparing for deployment training.
-According to multiple reports, Ramos was issued a final order of removal in 2005 after her family missed an immigration hearing when she was about two years old.
+The 22-year-old biochemistry student was detained by Immigration and Customs Enforcement (ICE) agents on April 2 while attempting to enroll in military spouse benefits with her husband, who is preparing for deployment training.
+According to multiple reports, Ramos had been issued a final order of removal in 2005 after her family missed an immigration hearing when she was about two years old.

 The Department of Homeland Security (DHS) cited the final order of removal as the reason for Ramos's detention, stating that 'this administration is not going to ignore the rule of law.'
 However, Ramos had applied for Deferred Action for Childhood Arrivals (DACA) in 2020, but her application was not processed due to legal fights to end the Obama-era program.